Bus depots of MTA Regional Bus Operations: Jamaica Depot

 The Jamaica Depot is located on the west side of Merrick Boulevard just south of Liberty Avenue in Jamaica, Queens (40.700689°N 73.790663°W).
-The depot lies between Merrick Boulevard to the east and 165th Street to the west, and spans about three blocks north-to-south between Tuskegee Airman Way (South Road) and 107th Avenue, located across from the campus of York College.
+The depot lies between Merrick Boulevard to the east and 165th Street to the west, and spans about three blocks north-to-south between Tuskegee Airmen Way (South Road) and 107th Avenue, located across from the campus of York College.
 The depot was opened by the North Shore Bus Company in August 1940 and inherited by the Board of Transportation in 1947.
 An addition was constructed in 1950, adding additional storage and a bus washing area.
 The depot was expanded again in 1968, and from 1993 to 1994.

 The 58,000 square foot depot is the oldest existing New York City Transit Depot.
 It holds 150 buses at capacity, but is assigned 208 buses, many of which are parked on the surrounding streets.
 Due to its age and capacity issues and to accommodate articulated buses, the MTA plans to demolish the existing structure and build a new and expanded depot on the same site, as well as on 50,000 square feet of adjacent property purchased in April 2014.
 At this time, construction was anticipated to begin in 2018, with all of its buses, and local routes temporarily sent to other depots.
 In December 2021, the MTA announced a redevelopment project for the Jamaica Depot, to be completed by 2026.
 As part of the project, the depot would be modified to support up to 60 electric-powered buses.
+The MTA has finished construction of a temporary lot at the York College property on the corner of 165th Street and Tuskegee Airmen Way.
+It can hold up to 168 buses still under capacity.